Are letters of recommendation required?

-On-campus housing is not available; however, there are many apartment complexes and homes within a 10-20 minute drive from both our Henderson, NV and South Jordan, UT campuses.
-Please visit the Housing page for more information.
-Once students are admitted into the pharmacy program, they are able to participate in a roommate and housing database.
+On-campus housing is not available; however, there are many apartment complexes and homes within a 5 minute drive and/or walking distance from both our Henderson, NV and South Jordan, UT campuses.

 Do I need the Test of English as a Foreign Language (TOEFL) examination to apply to Roseman?

 ALL applicants must receive a grade of A or B in the English and Speech prerequisites in order to be enrolled.
 Therefore, the TOEFL test is not required or accepted.

 Can I apply to Roseman if I am an international student?

 Yes, if you have an F1 visa status, an I-20 and a U.S. social security number.

 I have completed coursework outside of the United States.
 Should I have my international transcript evaluated prior to applying?